danerf/Riemann-zeta/README.md

 The video was created using ffmpeg which you can install on ubuntu using the command "sudo apt-get install ffmpeg".
 The command line which was used to create the video is in the text file called "Make_mp4_from_png_files_ubuntu.txt".
 Notice it takes any .png file starting with "zeta_plot1_" and uses them to create an .mp4 file.

+For more information on the Riemann-Siegel Approximation, read "Computational methods for evaluating the Riemann zeta function" which can be found in this repository.